 A huge return is a distinct possibility, given the unique combination of all factors required for a mega-success in a tech business:

-In 2003 Fortune magazine called Silvina “Miss Internet” and she has since remained one of the most prominent Internet entrepreneurs, with hundreds of appearances on CNN and other networks, articles in scores of publications around the work and keynote appearances at major events.
+In 2003 Fortune magazine called Silvina “Miss Internet” and she has since remained one of the most prominent Internet entrepreneurs, with hundreds of appearances on CNN and other networks, articles in scores of publications around the world and keynote appearances at major events.

 Silvina Moschini and “Who’s Who in EY”, including Steve Hove, EY’s US Chairman and Americas Managing Partner, Julie Teigland, EY’s Managing Partner for Germany, Switzerland and Austria and Susana Balbo, the Chairwoman of W20 (a G20 organization).